-Since a FAM estimates the value of the final target random variable by filtering the information that is unveiled over time by a RAP, in absence of a given martingale coupling, one might be interested in the worst case scenario for the estimation.
-With that in mind, we introduce the {\it information-based martingale optimal transport} (IB-MOT) problem, which selects the martingale coupling that maximizes the expected cumulative weighted error between a target random variable and its associated FAM.

-The problem is presented above from a filtering viewpoint, but it can be understood through different prisms.
-For instance, as the name suggests, the idea of choosing a coupling based on paths connecting its marginal distributions on the space of probability measures is reminding one of optimal transport (OT).
-As shall be discussed in the next section, one can interpret IB-MOT as a noise injection in the selection process of the coupling in martingale optimal transport (MOT), similarly to how the entropic regularization of OT, also called Schrödinger's problem in particular cases, injects noise in OT.
-Here, the nature of this noise injection must be different since we are dealing with selecting a volatility, not a drift.

-IB-MOT is a static problem, i.e., it seeks an optimal coupling.
-But since for each coupling, we have a corresponding FAM, IB-MOT features a dynamical formulation, whose solution can be obtained by plugging the static solution in the general integral representation of a FAM.
-We also retrieve the ability of using the squared difference as a cost function as opposed to MOT.
-We show existence and uniqueness of the solution of IB-MOT, and discuss an empirical algorithm to estimate the optimal coupling.
+Since a FAM interpolates almost surely, it also interpolates in law.
+But depending on the target measures, there may be several FAMs with different laws, while still sharing the same driver and interpolating coefficients in their RAPs, that solve this weak interpolation problem.
+Note that having this kind of choice in the almost sure interpolation setting is impossible, since once a target martingale vector $X$ is fixed and an $X$-RAP is chosen, an almost surely unique FAM fills the gaps between the components of the vector $X$.